What is it?

 It is perfectly normal to feel apprehensive prior to your first Group Power class.
 Once you get your first class out of the way, much of that apprehension will disappear.
 Remember, there is safety in numbers.
 You will be amazed at how many others will be willing to help you.

-The objective of your first few classes is to familiarize yourself with the format, the equipment, and the technique of the various exercises.
+The objective of your first few classes is to familiarize yourself with the format, equipment, and technique of the various exercises.
 The instructor will probably recommend a starting weight or weights that may seem too light to you at first.
-Keep in mind that you will be doing high numbers of repetitions, and the lighter weight will help you learn proper technique from the beginning.
+Keep in mind that you will be doing high numbers of repetitions, and the lighter weight will help you learn the proper technique from the beginning.
 Allow yourself to be a student; proper technique leads to safer, more effective exercises, and better results.
 After you get the feel, you can slowly start to increase your weight selections to increase your workout intensity.

 Talk to the instructor after class to let him or her know how you felt and if anything felt particularly challenging for you.
 The instructor will then make recommendations for your next class.
-Keep in mind that you may be sore for several days afterwards because your body is adjusting to the new demands on your muscles.
+Keep in mind that you may be sore for several days afterward because your body is adjusting to the new demands on your muscles.
 This is perfectly normal.
 Have fun during your Group Power experience as you build strength, confidence, and a sense of accomplishment that comes with improved fitness.